 “Movies with monsters having sex usually isn’t the recipe,” Lin said, “to get over that … “

 There was just the slight edge of pain in her tone now and Carrie got up quickly, holding her hand out to Lin.

 “Let’s go home.
 Fuck monsters.
 Fuck bad movies.”

-“And you love both,” Lin said and grinned but took Carrie’s hand and got to her feet.
+“And you love both,” Lin said and grinned but took Carrie’s hand and dragged them both to their feet.

 “I love this night,” Carrie said.
 “That’s enough.”